 Johnson v.
 Countrywide Home Loans, Inc.

-Represented Countrywide and Bank of America in putative class action alleging various fees violated the Washington Consumer Loan Act.
+Represented Countrywide and Bank of America in putative class action alleging that various fees violated the Washington Consumer Loan Act.
 After district court dismissed with leave to re-plead, succeeded in obtaining an order dismissing the case with prejudice.
-Ninth Circuit affirmed dismissal.
+9th Circuit affirmed dismissal.
 (W.D.
 Wash.
 2011)

 Kelley v.
 Microsoft Corporation

 Defended Microsoft in litigation challenging “Windows Vista Capable” marketing program, which preceded release of the Microsoft Windows Vista operating system in early 2007.
 Nationwide class certified, then decertified after the close of discovery in February 2009.
 After partial reversal and remand by the 9th Circuit, class certification again denied.
 (W.D.
 Wash., 2011)

 Fee claims against national wireless carrier